FailAcademy/learning/README.md

 When finished, push your update branch to `origin` and create a pull request against `master`.
 The PR is where we can see changes and review / discuss.

+⚠️Squash all commits in your update branch before creating a PR.
+If you forget to squash, use the "Squash and Merge" option when merging a PR, from the Github UI.
+If not squashed, updating production becomes more difficult. ⚠️

 **Step 3: (Deploying)**

 Heroku is watching specific branches for changes, and will deploy your LMS when it's specific branch is updated.
 Here are the branches: